30% Ruling Changes in 2026 vs 2025 (Verified)

 - Validate that your 2026 salary setup still satisfies the updated norm.

-- If income is high, model effect of the 2026 cap update.
+- If income is high, model the effect of the 2026 cap update and document income above the eligible base separately.

 - If you previously relied on partial non-residency logic, verify current filing-year applicability.